tushardave26/DataTable/README.md

 my $last-row-index = $dt.last-row();
 ```

-This method returns an intdex of last row of the table.
+This method returns an index of last row of the table.

 ### last-col
 ```perl